shanet/blog/_posts/2014-09-22-a-dead-simple-webrtc-example.md

 Finally time for something fun!
 Next, we need to get our local video and audio stream.
 This is accomplished with the `getUserMedia` function.
 When the page is ready, we'll call a function aptly named `pageReady` which will connect to our signaling server and request a stream from the user's webcam and microphone.

+**Note:** If you plan to open a local file in Chrome you'll need to start Chrome with the `--allow-file-access-from-files` flag in order to use the `getUserMedia()` call.

 {% highlight javascript linenos=table %}
 function pageReady() {
     localVideo = document.getElementById('localVideo');